AlexandraNavruzova/Mobile_First_Simple_Flexbox_Layout/README.md

 (400px).

 <strong>Breakpoint</strong><br>
-At resolution of less than 600px the divs build up vertically with text following the image (regardless of even parity).
+When resolution is less than 600px the divs build up vertically with text following the image (regardless of even parity).